learn TV writing from a working showrunner

 I've spent tens of thousands of hours honing my craft, and I've distilled all my knowledge into a course that I'm proud of.
 I know it'll help you.

 The key is knowing how to "break" a story.
-That is to say, knowing how to structure all the wonderful ideas you want to express, so that your story unfolds in a way that engages your audience.
+That is to say, knowing how to structure all the wonderful ideas you want to express, so that your narrative unfolds in a way that engages your audience.

 That doesn't mean your story will be formulaic or unoriginal.